telerik/ajax-docs/api/server/Telerik.Web.UI/GridGroupByField.md

                     orgroup by a template column and Telerik RadGrid cannot get the header text for that column.

-###  Aggregate `GridAggregateFunction`
+###  FieldName `String`

-Gets or sets aggregate function (from
+Gets or sets a string that represents the DataField column
-                enumeration values) that will be applied on the grouped data.
+            property that will be used to form the GroupByExpression.

 #### Remarks
-Meaningful only for fields in the
-                 collection.

-###  SortOrder `GridSortOrder`

-Gets or sets the value representing how the data will be sorted.
-Acceptable values
-                are the values of  enumeration except for None (Ascending, Descending).

-#### Remarks
-Meaningful only for fields in the
-                 collection.
-'None' value is
-                not supported because it can not determine uniquely the order in which the groups will be displayed.
+Unless you have specified a FieldAlias, the value of this
+            property will be used when Telerik RadGrid constructs the text for GridGroupHeaderItem.
+FieldName has a meaning both for SelectFields and GroupByFields of
+            GroupByExpression.

 ###  FormatString `String`